-- be nominated by their governments in accordance with the procedures described in III-4. - 2) be technical officials, engineers or researchers who have university degrees in seismology, earthquake engineering, tsunami or equivalent. - 3) be an employee of governmental organizations, research institutes or universities having public interest in seismology, earthquake engineering or tsunami disaster mitigation.
-(More than 3 years of working experience are recommended). - be well versed in advanced mathematics such as differentiation and integration, partial derivatives, differential equations, matrix, vector algebra, Fourier analysis, etc. - 5) be proficient in MS Word, Excel and PowerPoint. - 6) be able to write research reports on the individual study in English. - 7) have a competent command of spoken and written English ---with a minimum test score of TOEFL iBT 79, IELTS Academic 6.0 or its equivalent.
-(This program includes active participation in discussions and development of the action plan and research report, thus requires high competence of English ability both in conversation and composition.)
-It is mandatory for applicants to GRIPS/BRI Master's Program to submit the above mentioned English certificate.
-(See Annex II). - 8) be between the ages of twenty-five (25) and forty (40) years as of October 1, 2018. - 9) be judged medically adequate to pursue study in Japan by an examining physician on a prescribed certificate of health.
-Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus.
+- 1) be nominated by their governments in accordance with the procedures described in III-4. - 2) be technical officials, engineers or researchers who have university degrees in seismology, earthquake engineering, tsunami or equivalent. - 3) be an employee of governmental organizations, research institutes or universities having public interest in seismology, earthquake engineering or tsunami disaster mitigation.
+(More than 3 years of working experience are recommended).
+If a nominee has to resign from his/her job in order to participate in the program, he/she is expected to return to work at the belonging organization after the program. - 4) be well versed in advanced mathematics such as differentiation and integration, partial derivatives, differential equations, matrix, vector algebra, Fourier analysis, etc. - 5) be proficient in MS Word, Excel and PowerPoint. - 6) be able to write research reports on the individual study in English. - 7) have a competent command of spoken and written English.
+Admission priority will be given to applicants who have a TOEFL iBT score of 79 or higher, or an IELTS Academic score of 6.0 or higher.
+(This program includes active participation in discussions and development of the action plan and research report, thus requires high competence of English ability both in conversation and composition.) - It is mandatory for applicants to GRIPS/BRI Master's Program to submit the above mentioned English certificate.
+(See ANNEX II). - 8) be between the ages of twenty-five (25) and forty-two (42) years as of October 1, 2023.
+Those who are not fit into the age qualifications may be considered as eligible applicants, depending on the circumstance in the applicants' countries.